ArtReach's

 to Scheherazade (Vienna Philharmonic)

-DIFFERENT STORIES:
+DIFFERENT

-The original story in this Guide is quite different from the story in
+original story in this Guide is quite different from the story in the

-the play.
+play.
 Can you identify the different parts?
 Why do you think the

 story is different?
 If you could change the story what would you put in?